-For more information about the Sentinel Agent Manager Access Configuration utility, see the User Guide for NetIQ Sentinel Agent Manager.
+For more information about the Sentinel Agent Manager Access Configuration utility, see the NetlQ Agent ManagerTM User Guide.
 To use the Sentinel Agent Manager Access Configuration utility, you must be a member of the local Administrators group on the central computer and the Microsoft SQL Server sysadmin role on the database server.